atbay1989/LuriaInterpreter/README.md

     -2 * -2;
     2 / -2;

-Boolean logic is supported in Luria and is expressed and unary operator ! represents NOT:
+Boolean logic is supported in Luria. and is expressed and unary operator ! represents NOT:

     variable x = true;
     variable y = false;
     !x;
     x == y;
     x != y;

+To declare a function:

+    function square(x) {
+        return x * x;
+    }

+A function call then be called:

+    print square(x);

 Luria allows for:
 #### identifiers